-- (ii) 30 months construction period and maintenance period of 5 years. - (iii) All the traffic moving on the project road is through traffic. - (iv) The project road is being developed to improve the connectivity of the surrounding area and connectivity is the guiding factor for developing this section.
-The road stretches from Dibrugarh to Ledo via Lahowal, Chabua, Tinsukia and Margherita on the Southern part of the Brahmamutra as well as from Dibrugarh to Oyan via Kandulijan Gaon, Silapathar on the Northern Part of Brahmaputra will be improved manifold if the project road is developed.
-In Northern part of Brahmaputra via NH-15 and NH-515 the project road will connect Arunachal Pradesh (Pasighat).
+- (ii) 30 months construction period. - (iii) All the traffic moving on the project road is through traffic. - (iv) The project road is being developed to improve the connectivity of the surrounding area and connectivity is the guiding factor for developing this section.
+The road stretches from Kulajan (Junction with NH15) to Oyan via Simen Chapori and Jonai on the Northern part of the Brahmaputra.
+As well as from this road stretch is connected with Dibrugarh on the Northern Part of Brahmaputra through NH15.